openinnovation-hotel-check-in-out/ideation/docs/to_clarify.md

 ### Integration

-1. What are the "existing solutions and databases" that we need to integrate with as mentioned in Point 2 of "Possible Use Cases"?
+1. Stated under the section "Possible Use Cases" that the solution should "integrat(e) with existing solutions and databases".

+    a.
+What are the APIs (e.g. REST, SOAP, gRPC) used to communicate with these existing systems?

+    b.
+Will documentation & assistance be provided if we face issues interfacing with these systems?
+For example, if we require additional API that is not yet implemented by an existing system, will we have to modify the existing codebase to implement the API that we need, or will someone be assisting us instead?

+    c.
+On the same note, are there systems depending on the existing check-in/out system?
+If so, is the means of communication same as the answer to a.?

 1. Stated under the section "Possible Use Cases" that the solution should "allow data transference capabilities, from room requests collected on the booking engine, to the check-in process till checkout".
 Does this mean that the "digital mobile check-in and check-out solution" is expected to do more than digitising the checking-in and checking-out processes; it has to integrate with other platforms to provide other additional services, beginning from the booking of hotel rooms till checkout?

-1. Are there systems depending on the existing check-in/out system?
-If so, what are the APIs used to communicate between these systems?

 ### Security